khalyomede/jur/README.md

 ## Advice on how to implement this standard
 - Use constants to define the different values of attributes : if you create your class, set some constants to help the end developper
 - Implement a parser : The rule of this parser should be strictly leaded by the presence of all the 5 attributes and their possible values.
 JCR has been made by thinking of the most uniform data possible, thus making the construction of a parser a breeze.
-Further version of this documentation should include a pseudo-code algorithm to help implement this parser.
+Further version of this documentation should include a pseudo-code algorithm to help implement this parser
+- Real-life example : You can find a PHP example of implementation (a little bit hard if you do not do advanced PHP) but this really gives you good hints on how to implement this standard.

 [back to summary](#summary)
 ## Semantic Version ready